akoreman/Marching-Cubes-Unity-Job-System/README.md

 **Currently implemented:**

 - Interpolated 3D marching cubes for visualising scalar fields (CPU).
-- Vertex welding by using dictionary lookups.
+- Vertex welding and normal interpolation by using dictionary lookups.
 - Support for varying scalar field drop-off for the ball charges to control interaction range.

 **To do:**

-- Interpolate normals to improve shading.
+- Port to either GPU or Unity job system

 # Screenshots